resugar/resugar/README.md

 Use tomorrow's JavaScript syntax today.
 [Try it now in your browser](https://esnext.github.io/esnext/).

-## NOTE: This project has merged with 6to5.
+## NOTE: This project has merged with Babel.

-esnext has merged with [6to5].
-All the features of esnext are supported by 6to5, and more.
-All the tests from esnext have been ported over to 6to5 to ensure that switchers will have minimal code changes to make.
-The maintainers of esnext will continue working on 6to5 to bring better spec compliance, ES6 feature support, and performance.
+esnext has merged with [Babel].
+All the features of esnext are supported by Babel, and more.
+All the tests from esnext have been ported over to Babel to ensure that switchers will have minimal code changes to make.
+The maintainers of esnext will continue working on Babel to bring better spec compliance, ES6 feature support, and performance.

 ### Transition Notes

-When transitioning your project from esnext to 6to5, you'll need to do different things depending on how you brought esnext into your project.
+When transitioning your project from esnext to Babel, you'll need to do different things depending on how you brought esnext into your project.

 #### I have a direct dependency on the esnext npm package.

-You'll need to remove the esnext entry from your package.json and add 6to5 in its place, using the 6to5 API or CLI instead of esnext's.
+You'll need to remove the esnext entry from your package.json and add Babel in its place, using the Babel API or CLI instead of esnext's.

 #### I'm using esnext with broccoli/grunt/gulp/etc.

-Check the [6to5 build system integration page][6to5-build].
+Check the [Babel build system integration page][babel-build].
 Chances are good there's already a plugin ready to use in your project.

 #### I'm using esnext via Ember CLI.

-ember-cli v0.1.7 uses 6to5 instead of esnext by default, so update your Ember app to use that version or later.
+ember-cli v0.1.7 uses Babel instead of esnext by default, so update your Ember app to use that version or later.

 #### A note on ES6 modules.

-Since esnext never handled modules, but 6to5 does, you may need to adjust your build pipeline.
-You can either start using 6to5's built-in module transforms, or continue using whatever tool you were using for modules.
-To prevent 6to5 from handling modules, blacklist the `modules` transform.
+Since esnext never handled modules, but Babel does, you may need to adjust your build pipeline.
+You can either start using Babel's built-in module transforms, or continue using whatever tool you were using for modules.
+To prevent Babel from handling modules, blacklist the `modules` transform.

 ## Install